tabernacle8/gui_java_project/README.md

 Quick Facts:

 - Over 5 hours of work
 - Used every Java skill we have learned to date.
-EVERY
+EVERY SINGLE ONE (I'm fairly confident)
 - Actually works holy moly what an acomplishment
 - Im tired I'm about to colapseeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee